JAspeling/entegrate/README.md

 ## See it in action

-head over to [the hosted app](https://jaspeling.github.io/entegrate/) to play around with it.
+Head over to [the hosted app](https://jaspeling.github.io/entegrate/) to play around with it.

 ## ⚠️ Desktop only ⚠️